≡ Menu

 It is one thing to say that “nothing” caused the cue ball to move into motion; it happened by chance.
 It is another thing to say that there are forces moving that I cannot or did not see.

+Do you see the difference between “I don’t know” and “nothing” caused it?
 “I don’t know” claims a lack of knowledge.
 “Nothing caused it” claims total knowledge.

-The bottom line to the question Is Evolution A Theory is NO. The theory of evolution is incompatible with the Law of Cause and Effect.
+The bottom line to the question Is Evolution A Theory is: NO. The theory of evolution is incompatible with the Law of Cause and Effect.